What is the Amsterdam Dance Event?

 Does an ADE Card grant access to the festival events?

 The ADE Card does not grant you access to the festival events.
 You will need to purchase individual tickets for the events.
+The card however does grant you access to all the Festival By Day events.

 Does ADE have hotel suggestions or hotel deals available?